 Communication is very important in relationships and if issues aren’t being brought to the surface, hell will break loose at a later time.
 Learning to communicate effectively and reading between the lines is hugely important.

 Now with that said, it is also important that you also have thick skin.
 You cannot be easily bothered by words and behavior.
 While I may be confrontational at times, it is only for serious situations where I know she’s crossing a boundary I’ve firmly set for myself.

 Don’t be the guy that gets all butt hurt because your girlfriend didn’t text you back right away.
 No woman on the planet likes that man!
 Brush it off and hit her up again the next day.
 Give her space.

 Mistake #3: Out of Control Emotions and Investment

-I talked about this topic extensively in my controlling your emotions article so please check that out after reading this one.
+I talked about this topic extensively in my mastering your emotions article so please check that out after reading this one.

 But emotional control is very important and this ties in with having thick skin.
 You may be the type of person that is bothered by slow texting and slow communication in general.